Quick Look at this One Pan Salmon and Orzo Recipe

 - Prep Salmon: Pat 4 salmon fillets dry with paper towel and season with kosher salt and ground black pepper.

-- Bake: Flip salmon over and move the whole skillet to the oven to bake for 10 minutes.
+- Bake: Flip salmon over and move the whole skillet to the oven to bake for 8-10 minutes or until the internal temperature reaches 140-145℉.
 Remove the salmon from the pan (the skin may come off – that's okay) and set aside on a plate (discard skin).

 - Sauté: Bring the skillet back to a medium heat and add 1 pint cherry tomatoes.
 Move around the pan for 1 minute.
 Add the diced onion and 1 teaspoon garlic.
 Sauté for 1-2 minutes or until softened.

 - Cook Pasta: Add 2 ¾ cups chicken broth, 1 ½ cups orzo, and 1 ½ teaspoons kosher salt to the pan; mix to combine.
-Cover and cook for 8-10 minutes or until the orzo is almost fully cooked (be sure to scrape the bottom and stir occasionally to prevent sticking while it cooks).
+Cover and cook for 8-10 minutes or until the orzo is almost fully cooked (be sure to scrape the bottom and stir frequently to prevent sticking while it cooks – add splashes of broth, if needed).

-- Cheese + Spinach: Turn down the heat slightly, add 5.3 ounces Boursin Garlic and Fine Herbs Spreadable Cheese and chopped spinach to the pan.
+- Cheese + Spinach: Turn down the heat slightly, smash the tomatoes with the back of a fork, add 5.3 ounces Boursin Garlic and Fine Herbs Spreadable Cheese and chopped spinach to the pan.
 Mix to combine and let the cheese melt.
 Place the salmon back on top and let cook on a medium-low heat until the orzo is fully cooked.

 - Serve: Enjoy immediately with some parmesan cheese on top!